alxm/jams/README.md

 # Cave Shrine

-*Cave Shrine* is a game made in 48h for Ludum Dare 43.
+*Cave Shrine* is a game made from scratch for Ludum Dare 43.

 ## License